Bali Part Three

 An Australian national, Matthew Wood worked in the kitchens of such top hotel brands as Sheraton, InterContinental, Park Royal, and Nikko in his native Australia before heading for Asia.
-He came to Bali eight years ago.
+He came to Bali several years ago.

 Matthew was appointed Executive Chef at the Grand Mirage Resort in mid 2012.